 I’ve come to realize that I don’t so much have a need to relive my experiences from beginning to end (although I’m still considering writing it all down, if I ever feel like tackling that), but my analytical mind is caught up in the mechanics of these relationships (between psychos and their victims).
 The behaviors are truly fascinating.

 A bit of background: Why am I blogging about this?

 I lived with a psychopath for a while, and then I moved out.
 Unfortunately, I wound up moving back in at a later time, and that’s when things really started to go downhill.
 Once I got away from him for good, things got even more interesting.
-It turned out that the vindictive, overgrown child my boyfriend was trying to divorce was even more of a monster than the one I had lived with.
+It turned out that the vindictive, overgrown child my best friend (now husband) was trying to divorce was even more of a monster than the one I had lived with.
 Figuring that out with him turned out to be more painful than my own previous experiences.
 I’m blogging as a way of healing and gaining perspective.
 However, if anyone happens to find these posts helpful, that’s wonderful.

 The two toxic individuals I’ve mentioned in this post meet the criteria for psychopathy.
 Though they both display traits from various personality disorders, they are both pathological and covert, so I’m not even bothering with the PD traits, although I’ll probably point them out from time to time.
 (Once you learn to recognize them, it starts to become second nature, like a survival instinct kicking in).